mahmoodlab/HIPT/README.md

 </details>

 Each cancer type is organized as its own folder in `TCGA_ROOT_DIR`, which additionally contains the following subfolders:
-In extracting patches at level 0 with non-overlapping patch sizes of 256, we create a results directory called `extracted_level0_patch256` that will contain the following files / folders:
+In extracting patches at 20X magnification with non-overlapping patch sizes of 256, we create a results directory called `extracted_mag20x_patch256_fp` that will contain the following files / folders:
 <details>
   <summary>
     Folder Structure